mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 If this model solved a binary classification problem where it would **only** have to guess between a "yes" or a "no" for *\"I liked the product\"* or *\"I didn't like the product\"*, the accuracy percentage that you would see here would be around the mid 90's.

-So you will not see a high accuracy score against a validation set when you have 5 different sentiment classes because real humans will sometimes give different review scores for the same sentiment, but the predicted score for this model will be fairly accurate when we input our own text string.
+So you will not see a high accuracy score against a validation set when you have 5 different sentiment classes because real humans will sometimes give different review scores for the same sentiment.
+Nevertheless, the predicted score for this model will be fairly accurate when we input our own text string.

 ```python